Why Talk With Your Healthcare Provider About Your HIV-Related Excess Abdominal Fat?

 Because if it’s bothering you, it’s worth talking about.

-EGRIFTA® is an injectable prescription medicine to reduce the excess in abdominal fat in HIV-infected patients with lipodystrophy.
+EGRIFTA® is an injectable prescription medicine to reduce the excess abdominal fat in HIV-infected patients with lipodystrophy.
 EGRIFTA® contains a growth hormone-releasing factor (GRF).

 - The impact and safety of EGRIFTA® on cardiovascular health has not been studied.